vanhtuan0409/sample-docker-app/istio/README.md

 ### Authorization

 Authorization is an ACL for accessing services.
-When define an Authorization, you must specific **selector** for select which Istio Ingress Deployment will be affected
+When define an Authorization, you must specific **selector** for select which Istio Ingress Deployment will be affected.
+Because of selector, so generally, Authorization object must be in the same namespace with affected Envoy

 The order of `ACTION` taken as follow: